Mississippi tornado and storms kill at least 23 - state officials | Science-Environment

 Mississippi tornado and storms kill at least 23 - state officials

 "My city is gone, but we are resilient," Rolling Fork Mayor Eldridge Walker said on CNN.
 "We are going to come back strong."
-According to Walker, 12 of the people who died were in Rolling Fork.
-He added that several people were trapped in their homes.
-"Rescue efforts are happening as we speak, they resumed early this morning."
+Walker said several people were trapped in their homes, adding that rescue efforts were under way.

+He said 12 of the people who died were in Rolling Fork.
+Television images showed uprooted trees, houses ripped apart and damaged motor vehicles.
+Many areas were without electricity.
+Humphreys County Sheriff Bruce Williams told CNN that "this town has been destroyed like a bomb hit it."

+Williams said there were no missing persons reported, but three deaths had been confirmed in the county.
+GRIM SITUATION

 "So we walked out and then just came out to about 10 trees down in our yard."
 A Rolling Fork resident, Brandy Showah, also told CNN that the town was gone.
 "I've never seen anything like this," she said, adding that her grandmother's house suffered damage.